 - Consume the good content

-- Finding and memorize quotes with positive messages.
+- Find and memorize quotes with positive messages.

 - Read inspiring and motivating content.

-- Spend time with and around those who are positive about life.
+- Spend time with and be around those who are positive about life.

 - Attend conferences or events with positive and wise speakers.

 - Take time to think and dwell on the good and positive aspects of your life.

 “Our subconscious minds have no sense of humor, play no jokes and cannot tell the difference between reality and an imagined thought or image.
 What we continually think about eventually will manifest in our lives.”

 Leaders have to be careful about our inward dialog and thinking because our regular self-talk and thoughts will show through in our attitude, actions, and behavior.
 We can become effective leaders if we control our inward dialog.
 There are two steps in doing this.

 The first step is to recognize and acknowledge your regular inward dialog.
 Take regular time throughout your day to monitor what you are speaking to yourself and thinking on.
 If it’s something negative or bad, make sure to eliminate it and then start thinking on or about the positive.